kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA/README.md

           Predict stock stock price using Technical Indicators as predictors.
           Use Supervised Machine Learning Approach to predict stock price both on train and test data.
-          Employ the use of pipeline to and GridSearch to select the model model Use Final Model to Predict Stock Returns.
+          Employ the use of pipeline and GridSearch to select the model model Use Final Model to Predict Stock Returns.
           SHow plots of stock Return
           Write Deployable script.